MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 ## How do ransomware attacks work?

-Ransomware can be automated or involve human hands on a keyboard--a *human operated* attack, such as seen in recent attacks using [LockBit ransomware](/security/ransomware/human-operated-ransomware).
+Ransomware can be automated or involve human hands on a keyboard - a *human-operated* attack, such as seen in recent attacks using [LockBit ransomware](/security/ransomware/human-operated-ransomware).

 ### Automated ransomware attacks